 While there may be green shoots of recovery for the Fundy salmon, the plight of the sturgeon - almost extinct in the traditional caviar-producing countries on the Black and Caspian seas - is a tragedy.
 But not so in the Bay of Fundy - here populations of Atlantic and shortnose sturgeon thrive in the Saint John River.

 The brainchild of biologist Cornell Ceapa, Acadian Sturgeon is an ambitious aquaculture project to farm these remarkable fish ethically and sustainably.
 At his small fishery at Carter’s Point, New Brunswick, wild and farmed sturgeon coexist side by side and, on reaching maturity, are selectively harvested from strictly controlled quotas.
 The project is so successful that for over a decade Ceapa has shipped live sturgeon to boost stocks in the Baltic Sea.

-Tastings – a nose-to-tail extravaganza (sturgeon tripe, anyone?) running to as many as ten courses – are run year-round at the farm.
+Tastings – a nose-to-tail extravaganza running to as many as ten courses – are run year-round at the farm.
 In July you can even take part in a sturgeon safari, beginning with a 6am boat ride out to check the nets.

-The caviar of course is a highlight: savoured from a mother-of-pearl spoon and accompanied – à la mode traditionnelle – by Acadien vodka.
-Mild and buttery, the farmed varieties are superb but nothing quite matches the eye-popping intensity and richness of the jet-black Acadian Wild as it explodes onto your palate.
+The caviar is, of course, a highlight: savoured from a mother-of-pearl spoon and accompanied – à la mode traditionnelle – by Acadien vodka.
+Mild and buttery, the farmed varieties are superb, but nothing quite matches the intensity and richness of the jet-black Acadian Wild as it explodes onto your palate.
 The only (legal) wild caviar in the world, it’s a uniquely glamorous taste of a more rarefied age.